-Dr. Matt Jackson specializes in adult hip and knee arthroplasty, both primary and revisions, and traumatic injuries of the lower extremity.
-He practices at Saint Vincent’s Birmingham.
+Dr. Matt Jackson specializes in robotic hip and knee arthroplasty, robotic partial knee replacements, hip and knee revision surgery, and traumatic injuries of the lower extremity.
+He practices at Saint.
+Vincent’s Birmingham.

 Dr. Jackson graduated from Indiana University with a bachelor’s degree in Biology.
 He then received his medical training at Kansas City University where he graduated Magna Cum Laude and was a member of Psi Sigma Alpha national honors society.
 He completed his orthopedic residency in Detroit, Michigan at Macomb-Oakland and St. John’s Hospitals where he served as Chief Resident.
 Following residency, he completed a fellowship in adult hip and knee reconstruction at Mercy Medical Center in Baltimore, Maryland under the guidance of Dr. Marc Hungerford, MD and Dr. Phil Neubauer, MD.

-Dr. Jackson has expertise managing and treating degenerative conditions of the hip and knee, prosthetic joint infections, periposthetic fractures, avascular necrosis, as well as traumatic conditions of the lower extremity.
+Dr. Jackson has expertise managing and treating degenerative conditions of the hip and knee, prosthetic joint infections, periprosthetic fractures, avascular necrosis, as well as traumatic conditions of the lower extremity.

 Before medical school, Dr. Jackson spent time in Jaipur, India as a missionary and also worked as a financial advisor at a large investment bank.
 In his spare time, he enjoys being with his wife and children, personal fitness, and playing classic and 90’s rock on the electric guitar.